Documentation

 Concrete Witnesses for Each Class #

-Each class in the hierarchy is non-empty.
-We construct explicit adjective denotations that provably satisfy each definition from Classification.lean, modeling the classic examples: "gray" (intersective), "fake" (privative), "skillful" (subsective but not extensional), and "alleged" (non-subsective/modal).
+Each class in the hierarchy is non-empty: explicit denotations that provably satisfy each definition from Classification.lean, modeling the classic examples from the literature — "gray" (intersective), "fake" (privative), "skillful" (subsective but not extensional), "alleged" (non-subsective/modal).

 [Par10] argues that the privative class should be eliminated in favor of subsective + noun coercion.
 The witness fakeAdj below models the traditional analysis; see Partee2010.lean for the coercion reanalysis.